About Our Firm

 Mohamed Aboshanab (BA)

-Mohamed is an Immigration Lawyer who specialising in Business immigration, EEA and Citizenship, with 10 year’s legal experience in the UK.
-He is a Member of The Law Society.
-Mohamed speaks fluent English and Arabic.
+Mohamed is also an Immigration lawyer and a Foreign lawyer.
+He is a member of the Law Society.
+He speaks English and Arabic.

 Khaled El Kalyouby